kikuchiyo/device_connection_en/nonsdk/upstream/device_else/delete_attributes.md

     <td>Array </td>
     <td>Optional</td>
     <td>List of the unique   identifier of the attribute.
 One request can contain maximum 200 items.<br>
-      The value of the attributes cannot be null.
-If the value is null,   no tags will be deteled.
+      The value of the attribute cannot be null.
+If the value is null,   no attribute will be deleted.
       &nbsp;</td>
   </tr>
   <tr>